Translating…

 • Who can propose changes

-In Quantova, governance decisions are executed deterministically by QVM at the protocol level.
+In Quantova, governance outcomes are executed deterministically through QVM at the protocol layer.

 2. What Is Decentralized Governance?

-Decentralized governance distributes decision making authority across the network rather than concentrating it in a single entity.
+Decentralized governance distributes decision making authority across network participants rather than relying on a single centralized operator.

 Key characteristics include

-• Transparency proposals and votes are publicly verifiable
+• Transparency, All proposals and voting outcomes are publicly verifiable on chain

 3. Quantova Governance Model

-Quantova uses a fully decentralized, on chain governance system where QTOV token holders directly influence the protocol.
-All governance actions are executed through QVM Quantova Virtual Machine.
+Quantova uses an on chain governance system where QTOV token holders participate in protocol decision making.
+Governance actions are executed directly through QVM.

 Core Components